Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Training Details

 The Helpfulness Training Dataset consists of excessive refusal responses or appropriate responses to harmless requests (Table \ref{tab:helpfulness-examples}).
 In contrast to harmlessness training, helpfulness training utilized full-text format rather than prefix-based training.
 This is because contextual information needed for helpfulness judgment may reduce training effectiveness when cut into prefixes, and considering the entire response is necessary to accurately learn over-refusal patterns.

-Given that helpfulness classification requires more nuanced judgments than safety classification, we strategically placed these datasets at the beginning and end of each SFT epoch to increase exposure during training Out of 1{,}012 total data points, we composed 904 training data (\(90.3\%\)) and 108 evaluation data (\(10.7\%\)).
-Despite the small proportion within the entire training data, this strategic placement proved effective, demonstrating significant performance impact (§\ref{sec:over-refuse}).
+Given that helpfulness classification requires more nuanced judgments than safety classification, we use a curriculum-style warm-up/replay heuristic: because prefix expansion produces far more ordinary harmlessness examples, this small auxiliary set can be diluted when fully shuffled into the SFT pool, so we replay it at the beginning and end of each SFT epoch to increase its exposure.
+Out of 1{,}012 total data points, we composed 904 training data (\(90.3\%\)) and 108 evaluation data (\(10.7\%\)).
+We present this as a practical heuristic for rare false-positive cases rather than an optimized algorithmic component; despite its small proportion within the entire training data, it yields a measurable reduction in over-refusal (Appendix~\ref{app:over-refuse}).